Why You Should Finance Your Car At a Credit Union vs a Car Dealership

 Car dealerships see you as a one-and-done consumer.

 Unlike financial institutions like banks and credit unions, car salesman are not interested in building long-lasting relationships.
-The "$0 down payment" deal may look good on the surface but the tiny text of your dealership loan may include devastating fees and a higher interest rate.
+The "$0 down payment" deal may look good on the surface but the tiny text of your dealership loan may include harsh fees and a higher interest rate.
 Another common approach by car salesman is to lump in unwanted extended warranties, insurance products, and other items with the dealer financing cost.

 This together equals a higher monthly loan payment and more costs over the lifetime of your auto loan.